gidambayiantony/gidambayiantony/README.md

 # Hi there! 👋

-I'm Anthony Gidambayi, a software engineering student and front-end developer based in [your Kenya.
+I'm Anthony Gidambayi, a software engineering student and front-end developer based in Kenya.
 Welcome to my GitHub profile!

 ## About Me